Training & Seminars

 ‘The A-Z of Ground Gas’ is a two day course that will help you discover innovative techniques in the fields of ground gas monitoring, risk assessment and solutions design.
 With course content developed by trained professionals and informed by environment industry guidance, we want you to leave the course with increased confidence that helps you hone new skills and make informed decisions.

-GGS and PAG are once again collaborating to provide a series of professional training events for 2017 that will enhance your CV.
+GGS and PAGeotechnical are once again collaborating to provide a series of professional training events for 2017 that will enhance your knowledge and your CV.

 ‘The A-Z of Ground Gas’ training course will take place in the following locations: